unitaryfund/unitaryhack2021/participating-projects.md

 QCOR is a quantum-retargetable compiler platform providing language extensions for both C++ and Python that allows programmers to express quantum code as stand-alone kernel functions.
-You can watch the Quantum Software Talk on QCOR and XXAC on [YouTube](https://www.youtube.com/watch?v=GzslhEnHUHI&list=PL-VMs2BCTI_nnSQmBaccJ1CdQfw5cpHSp&index=2).
+You can watch the Quantum Software Talk on QCOR and XACC on [YouTube](https://www.youtube.com/watch?v=GzslhEnHUHI&list=PL-VMs2BCTI_nnSQmBaccJ1CdQfw5cpHSp&index=2).
 ### Bounties

 #### $25